-Your debt can become much easier to pay off if you are able to make a settlement with your collection agent.
+Your debt can become much easier to pay off if you are able to settle your debts for less than you owe with your collection agent.
 This essentially means that you agree to pay only a portion of the debt to wipe it off completely.
 Generally, the larger the debt and the longer it has been in collections, the higher the chance that the collections agent will be willing to strike a deal.
-You should also make sure to get everything in writing.
-These programs are beneficial as they can cost you less money.
-However, it can sometimes be difficult to agree on terms and may not look as good on a credit report as paying in full would.

 Bottom Line: Paying Off Collections May Improve Your Credit Score In Canada